psons/fileclient/README.md

 ### 'Objects' SCREEN

  Display S3 “root” prefix an upload target prefix (directory)
- - UI working, but problems with the list-all-objects library.
+ - UI working, rippedout the list-all-objects library.  using was sdk directly
 #### Stories
 1. Build a component template
  Show a clickable listing of existing prefixes one separator longer than the root prefix (subdirectories)